deep-cafe/deep-cafe.github.io/index.md

 ---
-layout: default
+layout: home
-title: "Happy Jekylling!"
+title: "Welcome to the Deep Cafe"
 ---

-# You're ready to go!

-Start developing your Jekyll website.